Swami Vivekananda's travels in India (1888–1893): North

 In August 1888 Swami Vivekananda's first destination was Varanasi, where he visited the places where Gautama Buddha and Adi Shankara preached and met Bengali writer Bhudev Mukhopadhyay and Hindu saint Trailanga Swami.
-After meeting Vivekananda, Mukhopadhyay said "Such vast experience and insight at such an early age!
+After meeting Vivekananda, Mukhopadhyay said, "Such vast experience and insight at such an early age!
 I am sure he will be a great man".
 Narendra also met Sanskrit and Vedic scholar Babu Pramadadas Mitra, with whom he corresponded on the interpretation of Hindu scriptures.
-After leaving Varanasi, he visited Ayodhya, Lucknow, Agra, Vrindavan, Hathras and Rishikesh.
+After leaving Varanasi, he visited Ayodhya, Lucknow, Agra, Vrindavan, Hathras, and Rishikesh.
 When he was staying in Vrindavan, one day, he saw a man smoking a hookah.
 He asked the man to give him a tobacco bowl, but the man refused to do so, explaining he was a man of lower caste.
-Narendra initially accepted his point and started walking, but within few minutes, he started feeling ashamed, as he had been practising "non-duality of soul" for a long time.
-He returned to the man, once again requested him to give him a tobacco bowl and despite the man's reluctance, he took the hookah from him and started smoking.
+Narendra initially accepted his point and started walking, but within a few minutes, he started feeling ashamed, as he had been practising "non-duality of the soul" for a long time.
+He returned to the man, and once again requested him to give him a tobacco bowl and despite the man's reluctance, he took the hookah from him and started smoking.

 While on the way to Haridwar, in September 1888, Narendra stayed at Hathras.
 There in the railway waiting room Narendra met Sharat Chandra Gupta, a railway station master.
 Gupta went to Narendra and asked if he was hungry, to which he got a reply in positive.
 He took Narendra to his home.
 When Narendra asked him what food he was going to offer, Gupta quoted a Persian poem in reply: "Oh beloved, I shall prepare the most delicious dish with the flesh of my heart".
 Narendra told Gupta that he had a great mission in life — he wanted to serve his motherland where starvation and poverty stalk millions of people.
 He narrated his dream of seeing India regaining her old glory.
 During the conversations, Gupta asked Narendra if he could help him anyhow.
 Narendra immediately replied— "Yes, take up the kamandalu and go begging".
 Gupta understood that he was being asked to renounce his personal interest for the welfare of many.
 He decided to renounce the world and became a disciple of Narendranath.
 Narendra and Gupta left Hathras together.

 After leaving Hathras Narendra and Gupta first went to Haridwar, and from there travelled to Rishikesh, on foot.
 Here Narendra initiated Gupta into Sannyasa and was named Swami Sadananda.
 Gupta was the directly initiated monastic disciple of Vivekananda.
 Vivekananda called him "the child of my spirit".